AM207/2018spring/policies.md

 **Homework**

-48 points
+70 points

-There will be a homework every week with a maximum of 2 questions.
-This homework should not take more than 4-5 hours.
+There will be a homework every week with a maximum of 3 questions.
+This homework should not take more than 7-8 hours.
 There will be 11 short format homeworks.
 These are to be submitted as jupyter notebooks.

-**Long-Format Homework**
+**Paper**

-32 points
+10 points

-There will be one long format homework every two-three weeks, for a total of 4 long-format homeworks through the semester.
-The long-format homework will be assigned along with the regular homework.
-The long format homework should be doable within 9-10 hours, but you will have >=2 weeks to do it.
-This means that all homework included, you ought to be spending about 10 hours per week on homework for the weeks in which you have long format homework.
-These are to be submitted as jupyter notebooks.
+There will be one paper, towards the end of this course.
+It will require reading and presenting a recent research development in the field.

 **Final exam**